SiobhanBaines/MS1-Portfolio/README.md

         input#emailaddress.form-control
         textarea#contact-reason.form-control

-Adding <label> increased the accessibility to 99 which I have left in for this project but in my opinion the form looked cleaner when <placeholder> was used instead of <label>
+Adding label element increased the accessibility to 99 which I have left in for this project but in my opinion the form looked cleaner when a placeholder element was used instead of a label element.

 4. Links do not have a discernible name a